Time Travelers: Free Admission to 20 Historic Sites in Richmond

 Chimborazo Medical Museum (Richmond National Battlefield Park)

 Chimborazo became one of the Civil War’s largest military hospitals.
 When completed it contained more than 100 wards, a bakery and even a brewery.
 Although the hospital no longer exists, a museum on the same grounds contains original medical instruments and personal artifacts.
 Other displays include a scale model of the hospital and a short film on medical and surgical practices and the caregivers that comforted the sick and wounded.
-The site is located at 3215 East Broad Street in Richmond, Virginia and is open for free Wednesday through Sunday, from 9 a.m. to 4:30 p.m.
+The site is located at 3215 East Broad Street in Richmond, Virginia and is open for free seven days a week from 9 a.m. to 4:30 p.m.
 For more information, call (804) 226-1981 or visit www.nps.gov/rich.

 The Clarke-Palmore House Museum is located high atop historic Marion Hill in Henrico County.
 The museum interprets the lives of the Palmore family who lived on this small farm in 1930.
 Like other families living through the Great Depression, the Palmore family struggled to make a living during tough economic times.
 Self-sufficiency and frugality were the norm.
 The museum will be open Saturday and Sunday from Noon to 4 p.m. and is located at 904 McCoul Street in Henrico.
 For more information call (804) 652-3406 or visit www.henrico.us/rec.